9 Causes of Lighter-Colored Poop & When to Worry.

 Eating smaller amounts will not do much of a change in your standard brown poop color.

 The more you eat yellow foods, The lighter your poop color gets.

 And this may explain why you don’t experience lighter-colored stool every time you eat one of the above foods.

-How to know food is the cause of lighter-colored stool?
+How to know food is the cause of lighter-colored stools?

 - History of taking a significant amount of yellow food before the lighter-colored poop.

-- No other digestive system symptoms (no abdominal pain, no diarrhea, no nausea, etc.).
+- There are no other digestive system symptoms (abdominal pain, diarrhea, nausea, etc.).

 - The stool color reverts to its standard brown color shortly.

 Food intolerance is difficulty digesting certain types of food or food constituents.

 As a result, food Stays unchanged (undigested) inside the gut tract.
 As a result, symptoms appear, such as bloating, abdominal pain, diarrhea (or loose stool), and others.